The Crown cast: Who's played Queen Elizabeth II and key cast through the years?Sep 29 | 6 min read

 Fans were thrilled to discover season 2 is on its way, and with seasons 3 and 4 now also confirmed, there's definitely a lot more to come from the Bridgerton family.
 Remember to keep checking back on this page for updates as we receive them.

-Bridgerton plot: What is season 2 about?
+Bridgerton season 2 plot: What's it about?

 Season 2 will focus on Lord Anthony Bridgerton and his new love interest.

 Assuming the show follows the books by Julia Quinn, series 2 will be based on the novel The Viscount Who Loved Me, which is about Lord Anthony and Kate Sheffield (renamed Kate Sharma in the show).